Providence Divorce Attorney

 Considering Filing Divorce in Rhode Island?
 Call (401) 351-7700.

 Divorce can be extremely stressful and emotional for all parties involved.
-At McIntyre Tate LLP, we understand that filing for divorce is a very individualistic and personal experience, not just another legal process.
-Our divorce lawyers have more than 150 years of combined legal experience and are committed to guiding you in the least stressful manner possible.
+At McIntyre Tate LLP, we understand that filing for divorce in Rhode Island is a very individualistic and personal experience, not just another legal process.
+Our lawyers have more than 150 years of combined legal experience and are committed to guiding you in the least stressful manner possible.

-Let an Experienced Attorney Take Care of Everything
+Let an Experienced Lawyers in Providence Take Care of Everything

 Our priority is to provide you with compassionate and personalized legal representation in order to obtain successful results.
 Throughout the decades we have been in practice, we have represented clients in a wide range of divorce cases.
 Our firm has the resources and experience to handle virtually any issue that can arise, whether it is an amicable or contested case.

-Our firm regularly helps clients successfully resolve the most difficult and stressful issues, including:
+Our firm regularly helps clients in Rhode Island successfully resolve the most difficult and stressful issues, including:

-Contact McIntyre Tate LLP online or call (401) 351-7700 for a consultation with an experienced divorce attorney in Rhode Island today.
+Contact McIntyre Tate LLP online or call (401) 351-7700 for a consultation with an experienced divorce attorney in Providence today.

 Unique Divorce Cases & Situations

-- We have handled a wide range of unique divorce cases, such as:
+- We have handled a wide range of unique divorce cases in Rhode Island, such as:

 - International divorce